TTAB Resource Center

 TTAB proceedings generally fall into three primary categories: oppositions, cancellations, and appeals.
 Each type of proceeding serves a different purpose but follows a structured set of procedural rules governed by the Trademark Rules of Practice and the TBMP.

 Understanding the distinctions between these proceedings is critical when determining how to protect or challenge trademark rights.
-Each category below outlines how these proceedings work and provides resources to guide you through the process.
+Each category below outlines how these proceedings work and provides context to guide you through the process.

 Oppositions